-QNAMI applies this new physics to sensing.
-By precisely controlling and measuring the state of a single electron, we are able to measure electric and magnetic fields with excellent sensitivity.
-Furthermore, our nano-sensors produce images with unique resolution on the nano-meter scale.
-We call this quantum sensing, a technique which is being developed in the quantum sensing group in Basel.
+QNAMI applies fundamentally new physics to sensing applications.
+By precisely controlling and measuring the state of a single electron, we are able to measure electric and magnetic fields with unique sensitivity.
+We call this quantum sensing, a technique which was developed in the quantum sensing group in Basel.

 COLOR CENTERS IN DIAMOND